 Suominen’s domicile and head office transfer from Tampere to Helsinki.

 The implementation of the new strategy continues through two development programs, one concentrating on integrating and standardizing supply chain processes and another aiming at accelerating product development process.

 Suominen divests its wet wipes business unit, Codi Wipes, to Value Enhancement Partners investment company.
 The deal further strengthens Suominen’s strategic focus on nonwovens and clarifies its corporate structure.

 Suominen’s largest business unit, Nonwovens, is divided into two new business areas, Convenience and Care, as of 1 January 2014.
 Convenience business area focuses on serving customers in wiping, travel and catering businesses.
 Care business area focuses on customers in medical and hygiene businesses.
 Both Convenience and Care are reported under Nonwovens segment.

-Suominen acquired Ahlstrom's Brazilian unit that was formerly part of Ahlstrom’s Home and Personal business area.
+Suominen acquires Ahlstrom's Brazilian unit that had formerly been part of Ahlstrom’s Home and Personal business area.
 The acquired plant is located in Paulínia, Brazil.
 It is the only nonwovens plant utilizing modern spunlace technology in manufacturing wiping products in the country, and the plant is technically capable to supply also industrial nonwovens.
 Paulínia plant is built in 2008 and employs approximately 40 persons.
-The deal provided Suominen a foothold in the growing South American markets.
+The deal provides Suominen a foothold in the growing South American markets.

-Suominen acquired the entire Home and Personal business area of Ahlstrom in November 2011, but the transfer of the Brazilian unit of the acquired business was prolonged due to delay in receiving approval from the authorities and consequent renegotiations.
+Suominen acquires the entire Home and Personal business area of Ahlstrom in November 2011, but the transfer of the Brazilian unit of the acquired business is prolonged due to delay in receiving approval from the authorities and consequent renegotiations.